jeremyong/jeremyong.github.com/_posts/2024-11-03-windows-memory-mapped-file-io.markdown

 future unless a manual `FlushViewOfFile` is issued.
 Because order isn't guaranteed, some care is needed if you need the data on disk to be internally consistent.

+Working with remote files is also somewhat dicey with memory-mapped IO.
+Calls to `ReadFile` and `WriteFall` will return a nice clean error code if the remote host dropped mid-operation.
+When memory mapping a remote file though, you'll encounter a structured exception instead.
+In this case, passing a pointer to mapped network storage is quite risky, since it's not obvious that accessing that memory needs to happen in the context of a structured exception handler.
+For networked storage also, I suggest a dedicated abstraction that either exposes the memory mapped data through an interface with proper exception handling, or to forego the use of memory-mapped I/O altogether.

 Another disadvantage is the handling of file resizing.
 With documented APIs, the user must: